 As a web designer and developer, one would make sure that its design is optimized.
 An optimized website maximizes the amount of traffic coming to the site.
 Hence, to increase the number of visitors, one must learn the strategies and tips of Search Engine Optimization.
 Also, why having a clear, thoughtful XML sitemap is one method that can help drive the website to success.

 An HTML sitemap can let the search engine crawl and better understand the site structure.
 The accessibility leads to a higher page rank.
 On the other hand, an XML sitemap can give specific information about pages to be crawled and indexed.
-For example, when target keywords are included in page contents, they become the website’s focus.
+For example, when target keywords are included in page content, they become the website’s focus.
 This, in turn, helps gives the website better search placement.
 Also, a sitemap with a natural flow and arrangement to users’ experience should be implemented.

 Benefits of Sitemaps to Website’s Internal Structure

 A good sitemap always keeps every element of the website in a proper place and category.
 An example of design issues would be that visitors not getting to their desired pages.
 Another would be the chance of being in the top Search Engine Results Pages (SERP) affected by unnecessary content.
 In such cases, a good practice would be to re-design the website layout to maintain its functionality.

 Benefits of Sitemaps to Website’s Copyrights

 For anything to outstand its competitors, it needs to be authentic and rich in content.
 The same principle applies to website structure.
 The more unique a website’s content, the more recognition, and achievement it gets.
 In detail, the duplicated contents can be detected by Google’s ranking algorithms.
 The result is a lower page ranking.
 Hence, each website structure, design, and content should be unique, and having an XML sitemap will only help bots and crawlers to understand this/quickly.